Ratchet & Clank: Going Mobile: Cancelled sequel

 A sequel was planned in 2006, to be called Ratchet & Clank: Clone Home, but it was cancelled.
 The scope would have been similar to Size Matters and would have had Ratchet and Clank minimizing themselves to fight some "imitators they do not find flattering".
 It was also claimed that Clone Home would offer more weapons than Going Mobile, and six screenshots were supplied from the game.
 It would also have included 15 levels.

+An encrypted copy was found installed on a Sony Ericsson W880i in December 2021.
+It was unencrypted in October 2025 and posted on archive.org for access by the general public.